kkoltun/dev_notes/architecture/design_patterns_quiz_questions.md

 8. What is special about this pattern in the group of creational patterns?
 9. Who returns the result of the creation?
 This depends on...?
 10. What is a "Simple Builder" pattern referenced in Effective Java, how it is different from the Builder pattern?
 What is the intent of that one?
+11. What SOLID principle is expressed here in particular?

 ---